David Hilbert was good at formal logic. He wondered about many things.

 Here is something amazing.

-Let’s say you were given a general YES-NO problem about the run-time behavior of programs (e.g. does the program halt? or does this program ever output more than three symbols?).
+Let’s say you were given a general YES-NO problem about the run-time behavior of programs (e.g. does the program halt? or does this program return true for any input?).
 Rice’s Theorem says that the problem is undecidable unless the property holds for all programs or holds for none.

 Here semantic means run-time and trivial means holds for all or holds for none.